lukeivie/lukeivie/README.md

 Self-improvement is my primary focus in life.
 I seek to always be learning new things, evolving my craft, and becoming a better engineer, designer and human-being.

-Currently Full-Stack Engineer at [DiscountMags.com](https://discountmags.com).
-Previously UI Engineer at [Openforce](https://oforce.com).
-Before that – UI Developer/UX Designer at [Tanga](https://www.tanga.com/).
+Currently Senior Frontend Software Engineer at [Namely](https://namely.com).
+Previously Full-Stack Engineer at [DiscountMags.com](https://discountmags.com).
+Before that – UI Engineer at [Openforce](https://oforce.com).
+And even further before that – UI Developer/UX Designer at [Tanga](https://www.tanga.com/).